 As mentioned, CPUs by AMD or Intel and GPUs by AMD or NVIDIA are all compatible.

 If you believe you can achieve a higher performance/dollar ratio with an AMD and an NVIDIA GPU build, then by all means, go for it.

 However, there certainly are a few benefits that are exclusive to pairing an AMD CPU with an AMD GPU.
 The benefits are minor, though, but still worth mentioning.

 Benefits of Using AMD CPUs with AMD GPUs Only

 There are certain benefits when pairing an AMD CPU with an AMD GPU:

 AMD Smart Access Memory

-Smart Access Memory is an exclusive AMD technique that allows the processors to better access the VRAM found on the graphics card.
+Smart Access Memory is an exclusive AMD technique allowing processors to better access the VRAM on the graphics card.

-This, according to AMD, resolves a long forgotten bottleneck.
-As result of the improvement, you can see upto 15% performance gains – as claimed by AMD.
+This, according to AMD, resolves a long-forgotten bottleneck.
+As a result of the improvement, you can see up to 15% performance gains – as claimed by AMD.